-New York Confirms that a Resident Died from EEE
+New York Confirms Resident Died from EEE

 The death of an Ulster County man from eastern equine encephalitis was confirmed on Sept.
 20 by the State Health Department’s Wadsworth Center.